EVA-3D/eva-main/docs/getting_started.md

 Let's define the 4 main components as the Core, this would be:

 - `Top` - interface between the MGN12 and the rest of EVA
-- `Front` - universal inteface for hotend mounts
+- `Front` - universal interface for hotend mounts
 - `Bottom` - support piece integrated with an cooling duct option
 - `Back` - different backs are use for different motion systems